MarcusNaidoo94/assignment_RShinyDashboard/README.md

 - In case of any outstanding issues, please consult the developer.

 Contact Information

-For questions or problems that need fixes, please contact via GitHub Issues on the repository site.
+For questions or problems that need fixes, please contact via GitHub on issues with the repository site.